⏱Last Updated on

 The short-term loans industry has come under increasing pressure: but it needs protecting, in order to give 600,000 borrowers the protection they need.

-High-interest, short-term credit solutions – often called ‘instant payday loans’ – have always been good news for the headline writers:
+High-interest, short-term credit solutions – often called ‘instant loans’ – have always been good news for the headline writers:

 Loan sharks charge 4,000% interest